 How to watch Showtime using Sling TV

 There’s a streaming service called Sling TV, which allows you to choose different TV channel packages.
 At the moment, Showtime remains the only channel that will be streaming Tyson Fury vs Deontay Wilder.
-Adding Showtime to your Sling TV will cost you $10, not to mention the PPV price.
-On the other hand, you get a 7-day trial of Showtime, so that can save you those ten bucks.
-Just have in mind that you won’t be able to use that trial next time.
+While the subscription itself cost $40, adding Showtime to your Sling TV is $10 extra, not to mention the PPV price.
+On the other hand, you get a 7-day trial of Showtime, so that can save you ten bucks.
+Just have in mind that you won’t be able to use the free trial next time.

 DirecTV Now users can watch Wilder vs Fury

-For $8 you can get Showtime channel, but the main card will require PPV, obviously.
+For an additional $8 you can get Showtime channel, but the main card will require PPV, obviously.
 If you have never subscribed to the channel, you can also get a whole month of trial.

 PlayStation Vue is not a cheap option for streaming Fury vs Wilder